BethanyG/NANA/README.md

 Tracking nutritional intake is hard under the best circumstances, and is complicated by added restrictions (such as a diabetes or kidney disease).

 **NANA** (**N**ot **A**nother **N**utrition **A**pp) enables users to get a quick nutritional analysis on a recipe as a starting point for more involved tracking of their intake.
 Because the process starts with a URL (no typing in ingredients!), it lowers the activation energy for investigating and recording meal details.
-It allows users to quickly flag ingredients/volumes that might be in their "red zone" -- or note items that will take more investigation.
-This enables them to quickly start where they are adjusting serving size or changing key components (like salt).
+It allows users to flag ingredients/volumes that might be in their "red zone" -- or note items that will take more investigation.
+Users quickly start where they are, adjusting serving size or changing key components (like salt).
 Why do it all by hand if **NANA** can help?

 ### Implemented Features: